 How S.T.
 Legal Group Can Help You Receive Justice for Unpaid Overtime

 You may have just discovered that you have been receiving lower wages than you were entitled to, either because you were misclassified as an exempt employee or for some other reason.
 Whatever the unfair circumstances are, we will fight hard to have you awarded the dollar amount that represents the difference between what you deserved and what you were actually paid.
 Additionally, if you have been cheated out of overtime pay or that pay has not been provided to you in a timely manner, you may be entitled to more than your unpaid back wages.
-If Diana Taylor wins your case, your employer may also be ordered by the court to pay you penalties as punishment for having violated labor laws.
+If Diana Servos wins your case, your employer may also be ordered by the court to pay you penalties as punishment for having violated labor laws.

 S.T.
 Legal Group Will Make Sure You Haven’t Been Short-Changed in Other Ways

 Employers who are careless, or more concerned with their bottom line than with paying their employees fairly, may have taken advantage of you in other ways, such as paying you less than the minimum wage or labeling some portion of your time spent working as “break time.”
-These are issues Diana Taylor is quite familiar with, so she will make every effort to protect your right to appropriate wages in every aspect of your employment.
+These are issues Diana Servos is quite familiar with, so she will make every effort to protect your right to appropriate wages in every aspect of your employment.

 On the other hand, Diana is fully aware of ways that employees may attempt to manipulate their employers in order to receive more money than they are entitled to.
 If you are an employer who is being coerced or even threatened by an employee making false claims that you owe overtime pay, get in touch with our office.
 S.T.
 Legal has the leverage to protect your business, your finances, and your reputation.
 Whichever side of the dispute you’re on, Diana will fight level the playing field.